slsa-framework/slsa/README.md

 required dependencies to be SLSA 3, then reaching SLSA 3 would require starting at the very end of the supply chain and working forward.
 This is backwards, forcing us to work on the least risky component first and blocking any progress further downstream.
-By making each resource’s SLSA rating independent from one another, it allows parallel progress and prioritization based on risk.
+By making each resource's SLSA rating independent from one another, it allows parallel progress and prioritization based on risk.
 (This is a lesson we learned when deploying other security controls at scale throughout Google.)

-We expect SLSA ratings to be composed to describe a supply chain’s overall security stance, as described in the vision below.
+We expect SLSA ratings to be composed to describe a supply chain's overall security stance, as described in the vision below.

-# Vision: Case Study
+## Vision: Case Study

-Let’s consider how we might secure [curlimages/curl](https://hub.docker.com/r/curlimages/curl) from the motivating example using the SLSA framework.
+Let's consider how we might secure [curlimages/curl](https://hub.docker.com/r/curlimages/curl) from the motivating example using the SLSA framework.
 See [pdf](images/vision-diagram.pdf) for a larger version of the diagram with links.

-## Incrementally reaching SLSA 3
+### Incrementally reaching SLSA 3

-Let’s start by incrementally applying the SLSA principles to the final Docker image.
+Let's start by incrementally applying the SLSA principles to the final Docker image.

-### SLSA 0: Initial state
+#### SLSA 0: Initial state

 ![slsa0](images/slsa-0.png)